Asia Today: India overtakes Brazil as 2nd-worst hit country - WTMJ

 NEW DELHI (AP) — India reported another record daily surge in coronavirus infections Monday to overtake Brazil as the second-worst hit country.

-The 168,912 cases added in the last 24 hours pushed India’s total to 13.5 million, while Brazil has 13.4 million, according to data compiled by Johns Hopkins University.
+The 168,912 cases added in the last 24 hours pushed India’s total since the pandemic began to 13.5 million, while Brazil has 13.4 million, according to data compiled by Johns Hopkins University.

 India is experiencing its worst surge of the pandemic, with a seven-day rolling average of more than 130,000 cases per day.
 Hospitals across the country are becoming overwhelmed with patients, and experts worry the worst is yet to come.